CLukethao/musicStreamingProject/README.md

 # Do Re Mi - music streaming project
-The web application is complete and fully functional, you can find it hosted here at https://doremimusic.netlify.app/
+You can the web application hosted here https://doremimusic.netlify.app/

 ## Tools used
 ### Front End